 Every institution in the United States that conducts or supports biomedical or behavioral research involving human participants must have, by federal regulation, an IRB that initially approves and periodically reviews the research in order to protect the rights of human participants.
 An IRB is a committee of physicians, statisticians, researchers, community advocates and others that review research studies to ensure they are ethical and that the rights of study participants are protected.

-All studies conducted within Fairview facilities or involving Fairview employees or patients must obtain approval from our local IRB prior to starting at Fairview.
-The University of Minnesota's IRB also serves Fairview Health Services.
+All studies conducted within M Health Fairview facilities or involving Fairview employees, patients, or data must obtain approval from our local IRB.
+M Health Fairview’s IRB of record is the University of Minnesota's IRB.

 Studies being conducted by community providers and staff (non-UMN) must adhere to the guidance below.